 Magic Johnson and Larry Bird Book

-More than Magic Johnson’s five and Larry Bird’s three NBA championships, their rivalry, and the subsequent friendship are more famous.
+More than Magic Johnson’s five and Larry Bird’s three NBA championships, their rivalry, and subsequent friendship are more famous.
 This intense competitive rivalry was born during the 1979 NCAA Basketball Championship.
 This rivalry changed into mutual respect and then friendship over the years.
-This duo of basketball players who wrote books like When the Game Was Ours an intimate tell-all book about their rivalry and friendship.
+This duo of basketball players wrote books like When the Game Was Ours, an intimate tell-all book about their rivalry and friendship.

 The book leads the reader to their injury-filled basketball days, and still, they gritted their teeth and continued playing.
-They talk about their private obsessions, their personal downfalls, and their intense relationship with basketball.
+They talk about their private obsessions, personal downfalls, and intense relationship with basketball.

 Vin Baker Book